 Rather that rejecting the influence of social factors on knowing, RC rejects the ability to know (or characterize) these objectively.
 In interacting with another individual, I have no way of accessing their knowing or their experiences including their present experience.
 My present experience is fundamentally different from their simultaneously occurring present experience.
 An implication of this is that it is impossible to characterize or describe a social environment–whether an interaction, a curriculum, a video, a sound, etc.–in an objective way.
 It is impossible to provide an account for the social experience of another, let alone a group of anothers.
 An individual is always constrained by their own knowing.

 So how does this relate to testosterone?
-Assimilating to a RC perspective, the behavioral response is suggestive that the influence of testosterone is driven by the individual's perception of their social environment.
+Assimilating to a RC perspective, the behavioral response is suggestive that the influence of testosterone is driven by the individual's perception and appraisal of their social environment.
+The social environment provides stimuli, but that stimuli is assimilated in idiosyncratic ways so as to influence the individual socially, cognitively, and emotionally.
 This would explain why different individuals within the same setting (same setting is itself is a problematic phrase) respond differently despite similar chemical responses (e.g., increased testosterone).
 To be clear, this is not to say that chemical changes cannot contribute to changes in cognition.
 But, our cognition plays a role in our behavioral responses, particularly as it relates to our perception of social environment.
 This is further echoed throughout the podcast episode as it relates to the experience and framing of stress of all forms.

 An image from Norton, Ulrich, Bell, & Cate (2018, p.
 41), who have contributed to identifying neurological correlates to neo-Piagetian constructs.